andreswebs-public-images/jupyter-langchain/docs/aws-sagemaker-studio.howto.md

 Edit `./aws-sagemaker/update-domain-input.json` and insert the SageMaker domain ID.

-Update the SageMaker domain to use the custom image:
+Update the SageMaker Studio domain to use the custom image:

 ```sh
 IMAGE_NAME="jupyter-langchain"